 To ensure that the mitigation fees continue to be adequate to mitigate the impacts of new development on affordable housing needs, the City completed a nexus study update in 2015.
 The purpose of the nexus study update was to allow the City to consider appropriate mitigation fee charges and possible affordable percentage requirements.
 The City Council adopted the updated residential and non-residential housing mitigation fees on May 5, 2015.
 The fees went into effect on July 6, 2015.
-A more recent revision of fee schedule went into effect in August 2017.
+The City's fee schedule is updated annually in July.

 The City has increased its efforts to promote development of affordable housing throughout the City.
 The City joined the Santa Clara County HOME Consortium in 2015.
 HOME funds can be used to fund eligible affordable housing projects for acquisition, construction, and rehabilitation.
 Starting in FY 2015-16, developers of affordable housing projects were eligible to competitively apply through an annual RFP process.
 Applications are submitted to the County OSH for the HOME funds to help subsidize affordable housing projects within the City.

-The Veranda, which will be developed by Charities Housing, applied for and received \$500,000 in HOME funds from the HOME Consortium for FY 18/19.
-The property will provide 18 units low-income senior housing and one property manager unit to 18 households.
-The City provided a 25% match for the project.
+The Veranda, which was developed by Charities Housing, applied for and received \$500,000 in HOME funds from the HOME Consortium for FY 18/19.
+The property provided 18 units of low-income senior housing and one property manager unit (for a total of 19 units).
+The property opened in July 2019.
+The City provided a twenty-five (25%) match as part of total contribution of 43%